bitwarden/sdk/languages/cpp/ExampleUse.md

  set PATH=%PATH%;C:\path\to\your\library
 ```

-Export environment variables used in `Wrapper.cpp`:
+Set environment variables used in `Wrapper.cpp`:

 ```bash
 export ACCESS_TOKEN=<"access-token">